 Important Point: Before you sign off on joint tax returns, do your homework to make sure the returns are accurate.
 If you head into family court claiming your spouse makes more money than they declare or, for example, that they get paid cash “under the table,” you will be hard-pressed to argue against the tax returns that YOU co-signed under penalty of perjury as being accurate.

 Protecting Yourself Against a Financial Witch Hunt

 - Use “GAP.”
-If you are the self-employed spouse and you wish to avoid any suspicion that you are hiding income and assets, the best thing you can do is run your business according to general accounting principles (GAP).
+If you are a self-employed spouse and you wish to avoid any suspicion that you are hiding income and assets, the best thing you can do is run your business according to general accounting principles (GAP).
 Don’t commingle business and personal funds.
 Don’t use business credit cards for personal purchases.
-Give yourself a pay check and avoid taking “draws” from the business.
+Give yourself a paycheck and avoid taking “draws” from the business.

 - Be Transparent.
 Give your spouse access to all of your family’s financial records including tax returns, credit card statements, statements from retirement accounts, and so on.
 If you are concerned that your spouse may remove these records, then make a copy of them for both of you.

 - Voluntary Disclosure.
 If you are going through a divorce, be prepared to turn over all of your business’ books and records in a neat and organized fashion.
 In fact, don’t wait until your spouse’s lawyer asks for this information; give it to your spouse voluntarily.
 In the end, your spouse is entitled to see the financial information anyway.

 - Anticipate Questions.
 Don’t be surprised when your spouse, their attorney, or their accounting expert has questions for you about your business’s financial affairs.
 Try to anticipate what their questions might be such as unusual book-keeping entries you may have made to correct mistakes in accounting.